Buckley & Taylor

 Buckley & Taylor was a British engineering company that manufactured stationary steam engines.
 It was the largest firm of engine makers in Oldham, Lancashire, England.
 The company produced large steam-driven engines for textile mills in Oldham and exported to India, Holland and Brazil.

 History

-Buckley & Taylor started business in 1861, and were producing mill engines by 1867.
+Buckley & Taylor started business in 1861 to manufacture beam, horizontal and vertical mill engines and gearing.
+It began producing mill engines by 1867.
 Many of their early engines were large compound beam engines.
 By 1870 they had established a reputation for horizontal twin tandem compounds.
 Their original 1/2 acre site at the Castle Ironworks at Green acres expanded to 3 acre in 1880, and they operated a forge at Openshaw.
 In 1890 they were employing 400 men.
 They built their last engine in 1926.
-Through Buckley, the firm had a close relationship with the Oldham Boiler Works Ltd.
+Through Buckley, the firm had a close relationship with the Oldham Boiler Works Ltd. It also often partnered with another Oldham company, Platt Bros, to produce main drives and spinning machines for mills.